 The main signs and symptoms of hay fever include:

-- Itchy, red or watery eyes – for many, this is the most annoying symptom.
-Watery eyes is you body’s way of giving pollen hit areas a quick shower, trying to wash it out.
-Eyes can become itchy, sticky and red as your immune system reacts to the pollen.
+- Itchy, red or watery eyes.
+The most annoying symptom!
+Your eyes may stream to try and wash out that pollen.
+They can even become itchy, sticky and red as your immune system reacts to the pollen.

-- Loss of smell – if food tastes different or things smell weird (and your partner’s not cooking), it could be a sign of hay fever.
+- Loss of smell.
+If food tastes different or things smell weird (and it’s not your partner’s turn to cook), then it could be a sign of hay fever.

-- Earache – the lining of the tubes in your ear can inflame when it reacts with pollen .
-Just to add to your discomfort.
+- Earache.
+The lining of the tubes in your ear can inflame when it reacts with pollen.

-Many of these symptoms can also be related to other illness, reactions or even Covid.
-If you’re at all worried about these symptoms, they have come on suddenly and unexpectedly or have got much worse, speak to your GP.
+Many of these symptoms can also be related to other illnesses, reactions or even Covid.
+If you’re worried, your symptoms have come on suddenly and unexpectedly, or they’ve gotten much worse, chat to your GP.

-Itchy eyes, nose, throat and/or mouth are some of the most severe hay fever symptoms .
-These can disrupt your daily life, especially symptoms affecting your eyes that may impair your vision – meaning you might need to take the day off work or ditch that family trip to the park.
+Itchy eyes, nose, throat and/or mouth are some of the most severe hay fever symptoms you can suffer.
+Not only will they leave you feeling cranky, but they can seriously disrupt your daily life, especially if your vision is impaired.

-While earache is a less common symptom, it can develop and become quite severe.
-As the passages around your nose and throat swell due to an allergic reaction, it can lead to blockages in your ear, difficulty hearing and quite a painful experience.
+While earache is less common, it can develop and become severe.
+As the passages around your nose and throat swell due to an allergic reaction, it can lead to blockages in your ear, difficulty hearing and a lot of pain.

 Certain irritants can also make your symptoms of hay fever worse.
-As your nose inflames due to an allergic reaction to pollen, it’s more sensitive and exposure to the following irritants can make symptoms worse:
+Your inflamed nose will be more sensitive, and exposure to the following will add to your woes:

 - Wood and tobacco smoke